YugThosar/Brain_Tumor_Segmentation_BCP/Week_2/README.md

 In Week 2, we focus on learning the core libraries needed for the project.
 All students will learn:

-Nibabel for loading and working with MRI scans
+Nibabel for loading and working with MRI scans (sample nifti files can be found on sites like OpenNeuro, Kaggle etc)

 Basic deep learning concepts (layers, models, training loops)